Reconnection of infinitely thin antiparallel vortices and coherent structures: Derivation

+The vortices are moving by the flow generated by them, therefore $\mathbf{X}(s,t)$ and $\mathbf{Y}(s,t)$ are also functions of time.
 For a point $\mathbf{x}$ belonging to the vortex $\mathbf{X}(s, t)$ the first integral represents the velocity due to the local self-induction $\mathbf{v}_{lia}$, and the second integral is the velocity of the external flow $\mathbf{v}_{ext}$ produced by the vortex $\mathbf{Y}(s,t)$.
 Then, we can decompose the velocity of the vortex filament into a sum:

-Now we make a few assumptions about the vortices: \begin{enumerate} \item The vortices are symmetric respect to the plane $x_1 = 0$ hence we can reduce our problem to only one unknown curve $\mathbf{X}(s,t)$ obtaining the second one by:
+Let us call the components of vector $\mathbf{X}(s,t) = ^T$.
+The initial configuration of the vortices is depicted in figure~\ref{fig:vortex_init}.
+Now we make the following assumptions: \begin{enumerate} \item The vortices are symmetric respect to the plane $x_1 = 0$ hence we can reduce our problem to only one unknown curve $\mathbf{X}(s,t)$ obtaining the second one by:

 \item For the velocity of the external flow we will use Rosenhead regularization~\cite{rosenhead1930}: